(Photo: tourist using Polish phrase book in Krakow’s market)

 - Engage with people who show interest in your multilingualism, even if you find the question to be very obvious.
 If someone asks- share your experiences and offer insights.
 I’ve always had great conversations which started with questions like- do you take notes in English or in Polish?
 What language are you thinking in?
 What language do you speak at home?
 Are your children bilingual?
 How do you teach them Polish etc..
 I actually only recently understood why people asked me if I took notes in English.
 It was so obvious to me that this was the only way of doing it that I could not see pass it!
 It was only after having a very interesting conversation with a colleague of mine when I realised people may imagine that when we speak another language, we “translate” it back and “overhear” it into our own language.
 As my colleague concluded- it isn’t as using google language tools- seeing a sentence in one language to the left and its translation to the right!
 We just “get it” the same way native speakers do.
 Unless we don’t, but then we would not be able to take note of it in our language either!:)

-- Leaving in a foreign country may make impact your sense of belonging in either of the countries.
+- Living in a foreign country may make impact your sense of belonging in both.
 Communicate, engage, immerse, reach out, stay in touch, be patient.
-Be proud of your own culture, appreciate and embrace the culture you are leaving in / working with.
+Be proud of your own culture, appreciate and embrace the culture you are living in / working with.